kimbo/kimbo.github.io/_posts/2020-07-16-a-blog-is-born.md

 I forked [jekyll-now](https://github.com/barryclark/jekyll-now/) to get up and running with Github Pages.
 It was super easy to setup, so thanks to everyone who's worked on that.

-Also, I felt like it would be nice to have some sort of tagging mechanism to make it easier to group posts into different categories.
+<s>Also, I felt like it would be nice to have some sort of tagging mechanism to make it easier to group posts into different categories.
-After some quick googling, I found [this site](https://codinfox.github.io/dev/2015/03/06/use-tags-and-categories-in-your-jekyll-based-github-pages/) that I ended up using as a reference.
+After some quick googling, I found [this site](https://codinfox.github.io/dev/2015/03/06/use-tags-and-categories-in-your-jekyll-based-github-pages/) that I ended up using as a reference.</s>I remove tagging, seemed kinda bloaty, especially for how often I post.

 I may add some more styling to the blog as it goes on, and I haven't decided about comments yet.